azimuttapp/azimutt/libs/serde-aml/docs/documentation.md

 If you want longer documentation, you can use multiline documentation with `|||`.

-Here is the same example than above:
+Here is the same example as above:

 ```aml
 type post_status enum(draft, published, archived) |||